Home » All Posts » Job Costing – 5 Reasons Construction Businesses Need to Use It

 To summarize, here are 5 reasons to use job costing:

-1. Use Job Costing to Work “Backwards” (From Anticipated Price Into Your Detailed Cost Estimate).
+1. Use it to Work “Backwards” (From Anticipated Price Into Your Detailed Cost Estimate).

 2. See Real Costs and Income for Each Job (Estimated, Actual, and Remaining on Purchase Orders).